 Felfe had already looked up Tiebel in 1947.
 Clemens wrote to him from POW camp in 1948 or 1949 and arranged to meet him after his release.
-A letter from Clemen's wife, dated Dresden, March 1949, addressed to the Felfe family and mentioning Tiebel, suggests that these old threads were knotted very soon after the war, perhaps with KGB cognizance.
+A letter from Clemens' wife dated Dresden, March 1949, addressed to the Felfe family and mentioning Tiebel, suggests that these old threads were knotted very soon after the war, probably with KGB cognizance.
 Tiebel was on a list of war criminals accused of killing hostages in Dresden, and there is some suggestion that Clemens was similarly listed.
-Gerda Clemens was working as a Soviet agent by at least December 1949, and probably had been since the end of the war, as Felfe later told his British case officer.
+Gerda Clemens was working as a Soviet agent at least by December 1949, and probably had been since the end of the war, as Felfe later told his British case officer.
 Her cover name was "Erika".
-She reported to a KGB Colonel called "Max" in an office in the Soviet Command, Dresden, which, according to Clemens, was concerned with tracking down former police and intelligence officers from the Dresden area who were liable for war cfimes.
+She reported to a KGB Colonel called "Max" in an office in the Soviet command, Dresden, which, according to Clemens, was concerned with tracking down former police and intelligence officers from the Dresden area who were liable for war crimes.

 Clemens had been every bit as much of a Nazi as Felfe, with the difference that he declared himself more frankly.
-Essentially a less complicated kind of person, coarse and probably brutal, Clemens' human attachments were more real and meaningful than Felfe's.
+Essentially a less complicated kind of person, coarse and probably brutal, Clemens' human attachments were more real and meaningful that Felfe's.
 Where one has the impression that Felfe never made a move without a reason or recompense, one can imagine Clemens making a gratuitous or spontaneous gesture of loyalty or friendship.
 Felfe considered Clemens his cultural and intellectual inferior which is correct in a certain sense.
-But after his arrest, Felfe pretended that the older man - Clemens is 16 years Felfe's senior - had exercised a dominating and pernicious influence over him by drawing him into the Soviet service and making him stay there.
-Throughout their BND careers, however, they remained good friends, and Clemens in his post-arrest statement claimed that their Soviet work.
+But after his arrest, he pretended that the older man--Clemens is 16 years Felfe's senior-had exercised a dominating and pernicious influence over him by drawing him into the Soviet service and making him stay there.
+Throughout their BND careers, however, they remained good friends, and Clemens in his post-arrest statement claimed that there had never been any friction or rivalry between them in their Soviet work.